Research and insights from our team at EpiDriver. Our publications include scientific articles, reports, and educational materials.

 Prochaska JO, Velicer WF.
 The transtheoretical model of health behavior change.
 Am J Health Promot.
 1997 Sep-Oct;12(1):38-48. doi: 10.4278/0890-1171-12.1.38.

-Social Cognitive Theory (SCT) describes the influence of individual experiences, the actions of others, and environmental factors on individual health behaviors.
+(SCT) describes the influence of individual experiences, the actions of others, and environmental factors on individual health behaviors.
 SCT provides opportunities for social support through instilling expectations, self-efficacy, and using observational learning and other reinforcements to achieve behavior change.

 Key components of the SCT related to individual behavior change include: